Trump Says Mueller Report ‘Could Not Have Been Better’ For Him

 “The Republican Party will soon be known as the party of health care,” he said.

 The question comes after the Trump administration announced that it believed the entire Affordable Care Act should be struck down by the courts as unconstitutional.
-As The Inquisitr previously reported, the justice department filed documents saying that it supports and agrees with the recent lower court ruling determining that ACA is unlawful.
+As The Inquisitr previously reported, the Department of Justice recently filed documents saying that it supports and agrees with the recent lower court ruling determining that the Affordable Care Act is unlawful.

 “The Department of Justice has determined that the district court’s comprehensive opinion came to the correct conclusion and will support it on appeal,” the department said.